Alisa-lisa/TrackMeCore/README.md

 # TrackMeCore
-Back-end functionality to collect personal data and run initial analysis this is the back-end part of the app to track different aspects of the personal life and identify some useful patterns, correlations and trends to better adjust habits, routines and such
+Main is an experimental branch with more analysis and some BE features, that are not yet on stable Back-end functionality to collect personal data and run initial analysis this is the back-end part of the app to track different aspects of the personal life and identify some useful patterns, correlations and trends to better adjust habits, routines and such